-- 10)11) To exercise signing authority in conjunction with the General Manager for the issuance of all SSMU cheques, purchase orders, expense reports, and so forth, as per the approved budget allocations; - 11)12) To oversee the management of all the Society's business operations (i.e. Gerts and Mini Courses); - 12)13) To sit on the Gerts Bar Administration Committee and Accounting Administration Committee; - 14) To work in conjunction with ASEQ, the Student Health & Dental Program, to inform students about the coverage plan. - 13) 15) To oversee the planning, advertising, promotion, and growth of the SSMU's online Marketplace. - 14)16) To oversee the planning and submission of the VP Finance & Operations, Book Bazaar/and Marketplace budgets.
+- 10) To exercise signing authority in conjunction with the General Manager for the issuance of all SSMU cheques, purchase orders, expense reports, and so forth, as per the approved budget allocations: - 11) To oversee the management of all the Society's business operations; - 12) To sit on the Gerts Bar Administration Committee and Accounting Administration Committee; - 13) To work in conjunction with ASEQ, the Student Health & Dental Program, to inform students about the coverage plan. - 14) To oversee the planning and submission of the VP Finance & Operations, Book Bazaar/Marketplace, .

 - 5) Decision-making: Decision making is generally, but not exclusively, involved in the areas of strategy and organization, major financial expenditures, building and security and committee work.
 These decisions all have political and constitutional impact.
 Planning decisions effectively ensures continued service, viability and financial growth of the Society and the University Centre. - 6) Impact of decisions: Decisions impact strongly on the immediate office area and ensuring the financial stability of the organization.
 Decisions are critical in facilitating smooth operations in the challenging environment of an office with both full time staff members and students.
 Decisions directly affect numerous specific student groups, as well as students at large, in providing efficient operations and services within the University Centre.
-Decisions also affect the overall quality of student life in the McGill

-- community through the continuation and growth of McGill's umbrella undergraduate student organization. - 7) Difficulties: Responding to a large and diverse membership on highly sensitive issues, usually unique in nature.
+Decisions also affect the overall quality of student life in the McGill community through the continuation and growth of McGill's umbrella undergraduate student organization. - 7) Difficulties: Responding to a large and diverse membership on highly sensitive issues, usually unique in nature.
 High level of communication required to explain financial and accounting technicalities to students.
 Multidisciplinary nature of position demands high standard of skill in association management, student politics, marketing, bar and restaurant industry, equity, alcohol policy, building management and business administration. - 8) Contacts: Constant contact is made with the Executive Committee and the Legislative Council, and Executives from various Faculty Associations to remain abreast of current priorities, projects and problems and to provide advice and direction.
 Frequent contact with the Society Legal Counsel and other members of the McGill community as necessary.